DEIPworld/deip-node/pallets/deip_stake_voting/README.md

 ## Execute active voting

-Confirms the active voting execution and removes added vote for the caller.
-May be called by any holder of the asset.
-This operation executes the call if the threshold is reached.
+Confirms the active voting execution and removes a vote for the caller.
+Should be called to complete the voting operation if the threshold has been reached due to changes in the values of stakeholder shares or the value of total supply (total fractions).
+If the caller has voted for this voting operation, the asset shares automatically return to the caller.
+The only asset holders are allowed to call this operation.

 Arguments:
 - `origin` - caller | account owner;